 Here comes the sun!
 The EVVA Group’s photovoltaic system generates a total of around 250 kWp of energy.

-How: EVVA is currently planning a photovoltaic system at another site, in Tišnov, Czech Republic.
-A new building was constructed and opened in 2021.
-The PV system is now expected to provide a significant part of the required energy.
+EVVA is currently planning a photovoltaic system at another site, namely in Tišnov in the Czech Republic.
+A new building was constructed here and opened in autumn 2021.
+The PV system is now set to supply a considerable proportion of the energy required.
+It will have a capacity of 90 kWp, covering approximately 80% of the site's electricity consumption.

 How would you like to share?